symphonists/search_index/README.markdown

 * you can not order results by relevance score when using a single Data Source.
 This is only available when using the custom Search Index Data Source

 ## Changelog

+### 0.6.2, 0.6.3
+* added sortable/searchable Logs page to allow viewing of searches

 ### 0.6.1
 * tidied up the user interface